-After evaluating its options, MPS identified NISL’s EDP as a low-cost, high impact lever for school improvement.
-With MPS’s leadership anxious to get as many leaders trained as quickly as possible, 48 experienced principals enrolled in and completed the EDP in the first year of NISL’s time in Milwaukee.
+After evaluating its options, MPS identified NISL as a low-cost, high impact lever for school improvement.
+With MPS’s leadership anxious to get as many leaders involved as quickly as possible, 48 experienced principals enrolled in and completed the EDP in the first year.
 Two more cohorts of principals completed the EDP in the following two years.
-In total, 120 MPS school leaders graduated from the NISL EDP.
+In total, 120 MPS school leaders graduated from the EDP.

-Wishing to further leverage the value of the NISL curriculum, MPS leadership asked NISL to create a training for central office instructional staff.
+Wishing to further leverage the value of the EDP curriculum, MPS leadership asked NISL to create a program for central office instructional staff.
 In the summer of 2012, more than 30 central office staff participated in a five-day Instructional Leadership Institute administered by NISL staff.
-The training helped central office staff to better align their work with the efforts of their NISL-trained school leaders.
+The training helped central office staff to better align their work with the efforts of their school leaders who were EDP graduates.

-A three-year randomized control study of Milwaukee Public Schools from Johns Hopkins and Old Dominion Universities found that students in schools led by principals who graduated from the NISL EDP outperformed their peers in math and literacy on state assessments.
+A three-year study of Milwaukee Public Schools from Johns Hopkins and Old Dominion Universities found that students in schools led by principals who graduated from the EDP outperformed their peers in math and literacy on state assessments.

-The Milwaukee study compared 24 schools led by NISL-graduate principals to 42 comparison schools led by non-NISL graduates from 2010 to 2014.
-The principals that would be trained in the NISL EDP began the study with their schools facing greater challenges than the matched schools in the study.
-NISL-trained principals led schools with student populations that included higher percentages of English Language Learners, students eligible for free and reduced-price lunch and students with special needs.
+The Milwaukee study compared 24 schools led by EDP-graduate principals to 42 comparison schools led by non-EDP graduates from 2010 to 2014.
+EDP-led schools had student populations that included higher percentages of English Language Learners, students eligible for free and reduced-price lunch and students with special needs.
 These schools also had higher percentages of Hispanic students and lower percentages of Asian and White students.
-Most striking, NISL-trained principals led schools whose students started with lower levels of proficiency in both math and reading prior to the training their principals received from NISL.
+Most significantly, EDP-led schools whose students started with lower levels of proficiency in both math and reading prior to the EDP training their principals received.

-Despite these challenges, the students in schools led by NISL-trained leaders caught up to and surpassed the students in comparison schools as a result of the NISL EDP.
-The researchers estimated that in the 24 schools studied with NISL-trained principals, 377 more students achieved math proficiency and 289 more achieved reading proficiency than comparable peers.
-The study only accounted for a fraction of the 120 NISL-trained school leaders to ensure that “gold standard” statistical methods were used.
-Assuming similar gains across all 120 schools receiving NISL training, some 2000 students would have reached proficiency in math and nearly 1500 would have done so in reading.
+Despite these challenges, the students in schools led by EDP graduates caught up to and surpassed the students in comparison schools as a result of NISL.
+The researchers estimated that in the 24 schools studied with EDP principals, 377 more students achieved math proficiency and 289 more achieved reading proficiency.

 Read the Full Report